 Seeds are long lived with one experiment showing 91 per cent of seeds surviving 39 years after burial.

 Thorn apple (recurved) prefers warm-temperate and sub-tropical regions, mainly in open, warm situations and on fertile soils.
 It is often found on river flats, stock yards and competes strongly with summer crops.
 The weed is tolerant of waterlogging and drought.

 In Victoria, the plant is found particularly in the irrigated cropping areas close to Melbourne at Bacchus Marsh, at Orbost, along the Murray River, and in the tobacco crops of the north east.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Thorn apple (recurved) and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of thorn apple (recurved) and also the optimum time for treatment.